 Although these centers can’t actually help you prepare a tax return, they offer free assistance in setting up payment plans, understanding letters from the IRS, and solving any tax problems.
 They will also review your documents before you file to help make sure you have everything in order.
 These centers are mainly in larger cities, and you’ll need to make an appointment ahead of time.
 You can check the IRS website to find a center near you.

 Taxpayer Advocate Service

 If you haven’t been able to solve your tax problems by dealing directly with the IRS, the Taxpayer Advocate Service can help you.
 The taxpayer advocate service should be used when you have an issue bigger than simply trying to file your return.
-The organization reports directly to Congress and is independent from the IRS.
-It helps both businesses and individuals who are having long-term struggles with a tax issue, no matter what their income level.
+The organization reports directly to Congress and is independent of the IRS.
+It helps both businesses and individuals who are having long-term struggles with a tax issues, no matter what their income level.
 You can call them toll-free at 877-777-4778.

 The Bottom Line

 If you’re going to be using any of these services, make sure you have all your tax documents and other important information available, including all your W-2 and 1099 forms for the tax year, a copy of last year’s tax return, your Social Security card, photo ID, your birth date, and health insurance statements or a Form 1095 from your health insurance provider.
 If you have a spouse or dependents, you’ll also want to have their birth dates and Social Security numbers available.
 Filing taxes might seem complicated, but the good news is that with the right information and some help, you can streamline the process.